filippocorradino/advent_of_code_2022/README.md

 Still waiting to find some time to learn Rust

-Yet another go on the good ol' snake - this year in Python 3.8.10
+Yet another go on the good ol' snake - again in Python 3.8.10

 #### Current progress